lesleyrs/Client3/README.md

 For all consoles you have to move the `cache/` `Roboto/`, `SCC1_Florestan.sf2`, and `config.ini` to sdcard (config needed as we can't pass cli args, but can be empty).

-Some consoles have an option to build with romfs (read-only memory file system) which won't require an sdcard but the config would be built into the rom.
-(Unused for now)
+TODO: 3ds/wiiu/switch have an option to build with romfs (read-only memory file system) which won't require an sdcard.
+Would have to build the config into the binary though.

 #### Wii
 in dolphin emulator you can find the sdcard path in `options>configuration>wii>sd card` settings and after moving the files there you have to click `Convert Folder to File Now` to format it.